Jan271001/Project2_Continuous_Control/README.md

 In this repository an solution for option 2 of the environment is published.

-**Annotation:** The agent is trained with twenty copys of himself, nevertheless his networks can be used to perform in option 1 of the environment.
+**Annotation:** The agent is trained with twenty copys of himself, nevertheless his networks can be used to perform in option 1 of the environment as well.

 ## Getting started